codebot/rmw_zenoh/README.md

 Options for installing `rmw_zenoh`

 ### Binary Packages
 Binary packages are available for Tier-1 operating systems.
-Install `ros-<DISTRO>-rmw-zenoh-cpp.
-Replace
-<DISTRO> with your ROS 2 distro of choice.
+Install `ros-<DISTRO>-rmw-zenoh-cpp`.
+Replace `<DISTRO>` with the ROS distro into which the packages should be installed.

 ### Building rmw_zenoh_cpp from source